Here are 7 tips to help improve your business network security.

 Using rules and policies, this can provide an automatic barrier.
 If a packet is deemed malicious it will block traffic coming from that IP destination or port.

 This used in conjunction with a decent firewall can help prevent malicious packets flowing around your network.

 6. Use a Web Application Firewall (WAF)

-A web application firewall can provide a dynamic database of known threats which means that it is constantly updated.
+A web application firewall can provide a dynamic database of known threats to ensure it is constantly updated.

-Web application firewalls now address compliance requirements for the Payment Card Industry Standard (PCI DSS).
+Web application firewalls also help address compliance requirements for the Payment Card Industry Standard (PCI DSS).

-For example, separating the finance department from the rest of the company can restrict the flow of sensitive traffic.
+For example, separating the finance department from other company departments can restrict the flow of sensitive traffic.